SunnyBasion/CSP451-CheckPoint1-SunnyBasion/README.md

    git checkout main
    git pull origin main   # make sure your main is up to date
    ```
-2. Create the feature branch
+2. Create and switch to the feature branch
    ```bash
    git checkout -b feature/add-about-page #option -b creates a new branch and swithces to it
    ```